supervisely/developer-portal/app-development/basics/app-json-config/config.json.md

 ### `need_gpu`

-Applicable only for Community Edition instances.
-Users of Enterprise Instances can ignore this field.
 If flag is `True` the Docker image will be executed with the `runtime=nvidia`.
 Selected Docker image must support NVIDIA Container Toolkit.

 ### `min_instance_version`